Dreamscent/Dreamscent.github.io/_posts/2019-12-31-HTB-SwagShop.md

  - HackTheBox
 ---

 HA!
 Box hasn't retired.
-This is just a placeholder and for my experimentation with github pages
+This is just a placeholder and for my experimentation with github pages.

 ![Troll](/images/troll.gif)

+In other news, I have prepared the walkthrough for Jarvis and will share it when it gets retired.